-In assessing the ways that gold-youth Peer Education programmes are bringing about measurable change, gold-youth has endeavored to understand changes as seen by its Social Franchisees, Facilitator Interns; Peer Educators, gold Grads, and by peers as the ultimate beneficiaries of peer education.
+In assessing the ways that gold-youth Peer Education programmes are bringing about measurable change, gold-youth has endeavored to understand changes as seen by its Social Franchisees, gold Facilitator Interns, gold Peer Educators, gold Grads, and by gold Peers as the ultimate beneficiaries of peer education.

 gold measures its outcomes and impact in the following ways: